Kootenai County and Coeur d’Alene Current Real Estate Market | June 2026

 Where should relocating buyers start?

-The best first step is comparing communities, neighborhoods, commute patterns, and budget fit before narrowing your search.
+The best first step is comparing communities, neighborhoods, commute patterns, lifestyle fit, and budget before narrowing the search.
 Coeur d’Alene, Post Falls, Hayden, and Rathdrum can each feel very different depending on your goals.

 What is the best way to price a home to sell in this market?

-The best strategy is to price against current competition and buyer expectations, not against outdated peak-market assumptions.
-Clean presentation and strong launch strategy are just as important as price.
+The best strategy is to price against current competition and buyer expectations, not outdated peak-market assumptions.
+Clean presentation, accurate positioning, and a strong launch strategy are just as important as price.